Imper1um/ID.WeatherScreen/README.md

 - `TemperatureGraph`: A smoothed temperature graph showing historical temps over the last 24 hours, connecting missing data gaps and colorizing based on value.

 > ⚠️ There is a known bug with the Observed WUnderground Temperature data.
 For some reason, it caches the History data improperly, and so when you query from Python, it is old data.
 I've let the WUnderground team know about this improper caching issue.
+Please note that the WUnderground History is only queried __once__ per startup to gather the last 24 hours of data.
+After that, the History Data is cached from calls to Current.

 **NOTE:** Updating the weatherscreen.config will change the weatherscreen within 5 seconds (usually ~2 seconds).